 One thing that strikes classical studies students when they start reading the works of ancient philosophers and storytellers is how little human society has changed over the centuries.
-The same theories proposed by great minds such as Socrates, Plato, and Cicero are still applicable today--and that is why a classical studies degree is still valuable.
-Homer gave us poetry, Sophocles gave us drama, and Aristotle gave us philosophy that we can still use today.
+The same theories proposed by great minds such as Socrates, Plato, and Cicero are still applicable in the world we know.
+Homer gave us poetry we can still thrill to, Sophocles gave us drama we can still empathize with, and Aristotle gave us philosophy we can still apply.

-If you decide to pursue a career in the social sciences - such as anthropology, archeology, geography, history, political science, or sociology - you'll find the educational standards are among the highest of all occupations.
-Bachelor's degree holders have limited opportunities and aren't qualified for professional positions in most social science occupations.
-The bachelor's degree does, however, provide a suitable background for many different kinds of entry-level jobs, such as research assistant, administrative aide, or management or sales trainee.
+If you decide to pursue a career in the social sciences -- such as anthropology, archeology, geography, history, political science or sociology -- you'll find the educational standards are among the highest of all occupations.
+A bachelor's degree may not be enough to earn a professional position in most social science occupations.
+Bachelor's-level graduates may still be able to earn various entry-level jobs, such as research assistant or administrative aide.
 With the addition of a teaching license, social science graduates may qualify for teaching positions in secondary and elementary schools.

-All of these positions are excellent ways to earn money while you study for a more advanced degree--online degrees in particular have become popular among this demographic.
-Graduates with master's degrees in applied social science specialties usually have better job opportunities, although the situation varies by field.
-A doctorate degree is the minimum requirement for most teaching positions in colleges and universities, and is important for advancement to many top-level nonacademic research and administrative posts.
+What a bachelor's degree is really useful for is as a stepping stone to earning a graduate degree.
+Graduates with master's degrees in applied social science specialties usually have more job opportunities with the potential for higher wages, although the situation varies by field.
+A doctorate degree is the minimum requirement for most teaching positions in colleges and universities, and is important for advancement to many nonacademic research and administrative leadership roles.

 Training in statistics and mathematics is essential for many social scientists.
 Mathematical and quantitative research methods are increasingly used in geography, political science, and other fields.
 The ability to utilize computers for research purposes is mandatory in most disciplines.
-Most geographers also will need to be familiar with GIS (geographic information system) technology.
+Most geographers must also be familiar with GIS (geographic information system) technology.

-What Can I Do With a Classical Studies Major?
+What Can You Do With a Degree in Classical Studies?

 Career Specializations within Classical Studies